-- Respect the environment.
+- > Respect the environment.
 The Group is committed to identifying and complying with all legal and other relevant requirements related to the environmental impacts of its operations. - We seek to minimize the negative environmental impacts of the Group's business activities for example, with regard to: emissions from energy consumption in our offices and data centers, and business travel; our waste and IT asset management; and our procurement activities. - > Innovate to reduce impact.
 We use and adapt our capabilities and expertise to help our clients reduce their environmental impact and meet their environmental objectives.

 - > I adhere to environmental laws and relevant Group and local policies. - > I am expected to minimize the impact of my work on the environment.
-This includes making informed choices that minimize the impact of carbon emissions from business travel, saving energy in our offices and data centers, considering the environmental impact of procurement decisions, reducing waste through recycling schemes and avoidance of single-use plastics, and contributing to other environmental initiatives. - > Iseek ways to innovate with my clients to leverage our business and technology transformation capabilities, to support them with their environmental objectives.
+This includes making informed choices that minimize the impact of carbon emissions from business travel, saving energy in our offices and data centers, considering the environmental impact of procurement decisions, reducing waste through recycling schemes and avoidance of single-use plastics, and contributing to other environmental initiatives. - > I seek ways to innovate with my clients to leverage our business and technology transformation capabilities, to support them with their environmental objectives.

-I am traveling abroad and there is an option to go by train or by plane.
+I am traveling abroad and there is an option to go

+by train or by plane.
 What do I choose?
 First, check whether it is essential to travel.
 The Group offers numerous virtual working tools, such as Microsoft Teams and dedicated videoconferencing spaces.
-If you cannot avoid travel, look to balance time, costs and environmental impacts.
-A rail journey will typically have a carbon impact 6-10 times lower than a flight of the equivalent distance, direct flights are generally more carbon efficient than those with stopovers, and airport taxis can add significantly to the cost and the carbon of your journey.
-Considering the time, costs, and environmental impacts across the whole journey will help you to make the appropriate decision that can support our environmental objectives, balanced with the needs of our business and our clients.
+If you cannot avoid travel, look to balance time, costs

 I regularly receive information and advice about carsharing or reducing plastic and am often told to switch off lights and print double-sided.
 Do my personal actions really make a difference?
+Do my personal actions really make a difference?
 Absolutely.
 In a company the size of Capgemini, individual actions taken across the Group can quickly add up to significant impacts.
 If you need to travel to the office, choosing to carshare or travel by public transport can help reduce carbon emissions and lower air pollution within cities.
 Avoiding single-use plastics not only reduces the amount of plastic ending up in landfill sites and marine environments, it also avoids the energy and the materials used to produce the plastic in the first place.
-Where office lighting is not automated, please switch off lights at the end of meetings.
-When printing is essential, choosing to print double-sided dramatically reduces paper consumption, saving the period in the first place.